Zichang23/sentiment_nlp/README.md

 ### Data

 The dataset used in this analysis .
+The explanatory variables are .
 The outcome variable is .

 The dataset can be viewed and downloaded from [Kaggle](https://www.kaggle.com/datasets/abdelmalekeladjelet/sentiment-analysis-dataset)